 You can search for the nearest testing center from your location and then use Prometric’s Use our Seat Availability Tool to quickly check for appointment availability at that testing center.
 You don’t need an Exam Section ID to use this tool!

 If you want a specific date, schedule it well in advance (45 days is recommended) as openings may fill quickly.
 Be sure to save your confirmation number, just in case.

 You are not required to sit for the exam in the state you applied.
 You are also not required to live in the state in which you applied.
 So if you are going to school in New Mexico, but plan to move to Colorado, you can apply in Colorado and physically sit for the exam in New Mexico (or any other Prometric Testing Center) if you so desire.
 Remember, you must follow the requirements of the state where you apply, regardless of where you physically sit to take the test.

+An online calculator will be available to you during the exam.
 If you prefer to have a handheld calculator, you can request one from the testing center.
 Be advised that this will be a very simple device and if you plan to use this on test day then you should be using one very similar while studying.

 You may reschedule your CPA testing date 30 or more days in advance at no cost, but you will incur a $35 change fee reschedule your exam between 29 and six days prior.
 If your test scheduled five or fewer days away, you aren’t able to reschedule.